prime31/Nez/FAQs/FarseerPhysics.md

 ## Using Farseer with Nez
 First and foremost, you should always set your pixel-to-meter ratio before doing anything.
 By default, the value is set to 100.
-You can change this to whatever you want by calling `FSConvert.setDisplayUnitToSimUnitRatio`.
+You can change this to whatever you want by calling `FSConvert.SetDisplayUnitToSimUnitRatio`.
 Behind the scenes, the high level API will be using this value to deal with converting to/from simulation units to pixels.
-If you choose to use the Farseer API directly be sure to remember to convert your units with the FSDebug `displayToSim` and `simToDisplay` fields.
+If you choose to use the Farseer API directly be sure to remember to convert your units with the FSDebug `DisplayToSim` and `SimToDisplay` fields.

 There are a couple options for using Farseer physics with Nez to provide some flexibility.
 Regardless of if you choose to use the Component-based high level API or use Farseer directly it is recommended to use the `FSWorld` `SceneComponent` to manage the Farseer `World` object.
 All of the the high level API will get the World object from the FSWorld SceneComponent.
-You can easily access it by just calling `Scene.getOrCreateSceneComponent<FSWorld>()`.
+You can easily access it by just calling `Scene.GetOrCreateSceneComponent<FSWorld>()`.
 As the name implies, this will fetch the FSWorld SceneComponent or first create it then fetch it.

 The `FSDebugView` Component can be added to your Scene to get a visual representation of the physics world.
 This is very handy for development and debugging of Farseer objects and it will work with the high or low level API.